aitools12/How-to-use-gpt-image-2/README.md

-# GPT Image 2 Dev
+# How to use GPT Image 2

 GPT Image 2 Dev is an AI image generator and browser-based editor for prompt-based creation, image edits, product visuals, and reference-led workflows.